What is Repo Rate & Reverse Repo Rate? Meaning, Difference & More

 What are the Parameters of a Repo Transaction?

 The RBI agrees to execute the repo transaction with the banks based on the following factors:

 - Hedging & Leveraging: The RBI buys bonds and securities from the banks and provides cash to them in exchange for the collateral deposited.

-- Controlling the Economy: The Central bank aims at controlling the economy and keeping inflation within the limit by increasing and decreasing the Repo Rate accordingly.
+- Controlling the Economy: The Central bank aims at maintaining the economy and keeping inflation within the limit by increasing and decreasing the repo rate accordingly.

 - Short-Term Borrowing: The RBI lends money to the banks for a short period of time.
 Later, the banks buy back their deposited securities at a pre-decided price.